scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

 ### Endpoint Payload Description

-Endpoint payloads describe the structure Lucid should follow when parsing the data coming from the specific remote endpoints.
+Endpoint payloads describe the structure Lucid should follow when parsing the data coming from specific remote endpoints.

 Here is what a basic endpoint payload description looks like: